 COMMON BRAND NAME(S): Dexedrine

-WARNING: Misuse or abuse of amphetamine may result in serious (possibly fatal) heart and blood pressure problems.
-Amphetamine-type medications can be habit-forming and should be used cautiously by people who have mental/mood disorders or a history of alcohol/drug abuse.
-Such people may be more likely to increase their dose of this drug unnecessarily or take this medication too often.
-With prolonged use or abuse of this medication, drug dependence and abnormal behavior may occur.
-Withdrawal symptoms may occur after stopping the drug.
+WARNING: Misuse or abuse of amphetamines may cause serious (possibly fatal) heart and blood pressure problems.
+Amphetamine-type medications can be habit-forming.
+Use only as directed.
+If you use this drug for a long time, you may become dependent on it and may have withdrawal symptoms after stopping the drug.
 Consult your doctor or pharmacist for more details.
 (See also How to Use section).

 USES: Dextroamphetamine is used to treat attention deficit hyperactivity disorder (ADHD) as part of a total treatment plan, including psychological, social, and other treatments.
 It may help to increase the ability to pay attention, concentrate, stay focused, and stop fidgeting.

 This drug may also be used to treat a certain sleeping disorder (narcolepsy) to help you stay awake during the day.
 It should not be used to treat tiredness or to hold off sleep in people who do not have a sleep disorder.